 When families decide to rely on nursing homes for their relatives’ long-term care, they trust that caretakers will be well-equipped to handle their relatives’ medical problems or disabilities.

-Perhaps the most pervasive form of nursing home abuse is neglect, which occurs when a caregiver does not take proper care of an elder’s physical needs such as food, water, medication, or hygiene.
+Perhaps the most pervasive form of nursing home abuse is neglect, which occurs when a caregiver does not take proper care of an older person’s physical needs such as food, water, medication, or hygiene.
 Nursing home neglect may not necessarily be intentional, but instead caused by underfunding, under-staffing or poorly trained staff.
 Whether intentional or not, neglect can cause serious harm or drastically worsen a chronic illness.

 Nursing home abuse may also take on many other forms including physical abuse, emotional or psychological abuse, and sexual assault and abuse.
 If you suspect that your loved one has been abused, then you can start by addressing these concerns with the administrator of the home or you may want to consult directly with an attorney who has experience handling nursing home abuse cases.